 The loss of appetite can then again contribute to further problems with a lack of energy and feeling tired all the time.

 Moreover, depression often goes hand in hand with stress, anxiety and worrying.
 These can all be major factors in not falling asleep at night.

 Being able to switch off your mind is important for falling asleep.
-So if you do have difficulty turning off your thoughts at night, you may find it useful to try some relaxation exercises for sleep.
+So if you do have difficulty turning off your thoughts at night, you may find it useful to try some relaxation exercises.